 If you have bad credit, student loans can be a source of real concern.
 When it comes to federal student loans, bad credit isn't an issue.
 Federal student loans are available to just about everyone, regardless of your credit, your course of study, or even your potential ability to pay them back.

 Private student loans are another story entirely.
 Private student loans typically do require a credit check, and those with bad or no credit, will likely have to get someone to cosign the loan.
 That person will be just as responsible for paying back the loan as the student.
 Many students find that the Federal loan options simply won't cover the cost of the education and as a result they must look for scholarships or private student loans to make up the difference.
 If you do opt for a private loan, be sure to do your homework and scrutinize the terms of the loan and the interest rate.

 Your internet Explorer browser is out of date

-You may encounter errors on our site while using Internet Explorer 8.
+You may encounter errors on our site while using an older version of Internet Explorer.
 For the best experience, we recommend updating your browser to a newer version.